FirstClassTree/TimeL-E/README_ENRICHED_INTEGRATION.md

 (inside the container, `/data` is a mounted volume) and loads all of them into the database.
 This supports loading enriched product data for multiple departments automatically.

+By default, the service will only populate if the` products.product_enriched` table is empty (safe for repeated restarts).
+To force a full replacement of enriched data, see below.

+You can control whether the database is fully reset at startup via the `RESET_DATABASE_ON_STARTUP` environment variable in .env.
+If set to `true`, the database schemas and all data are dropped and recreated before population.

 ### **Manual Population**
 If you need to manually populate or update enriched data: